elazarcoh/simply-view-image-for-python-debugging/README.md

 ## Release Notes

+### 0.0.3

+Change the ReadMe.
+Due to 0.0.2 version change, the python file must import numpy as np also.

 ### 0.0.2

 Thanks to [marisancans](https://github.com/marisancans) add support for float np array.
 Notice it's a hardcode workaround.

 ### 0.0.1